shitana/articles/Ansible Inventories/section_4 Inventory Management in Gitlab CI CD Pipelines.md

 - **Monitor and Rollback**: Use GitLab’s monitoring and rollback features to keep track of deployments and quickly revert changes if something goes wrong.

 By following these guidelines, you can create a robust and flexible CI/CD pipeline that integrates seamlessly with Ansible, ensuring reliable and efficient deployments across your environments.

----

-This concludes Section 4, focusing on integrating Ansible inventory management with GitLab CI.
-Let me know if you need further details or any adjustments!